 This is an invitation to submit ideas for long-term preliminary studies and technology development-related activities.
 To submit ideas, you are requested to fill in a limited questionnaire using the

-The Call For Ideas (CFI) is issued to gather valuable input from the satellite communication industry and experts to help ESA establish relevant work plans for the Future Preparations and Advanced Technology elements of the Advanced Research In Telecommunications Systems (ARTES) programme to meet future satellite communication needs.
+The Call For Ideas (CFI) is issued to gather valuable input from the satellite communication industry and experts to help ESA establish relevant work plans for the Future Preparation and Advanced Technology elements of the Advanced Research In Telecommunications Systems (ARTES) programme to meet future satellite communication needs.

 In 2015 there was an evolution of the ARTES program.
-ARTES 5.1 has been renamed ARTES Advanced Technology and ARTES 1 has been renamed ARTES Future Preparations.
+ARTES 5.1 has been renamed ARTES Advanced Technology and ARTES 1 has been renamed ARTES Future Preparation.
 In addition greater flexibility is given to industry to propose innovative solutions to the technical challenges identified by ESA.

 - innovation, credibility and feasibility,

 - commercial, strategic and technological relevance,

 - performance impacts at sub-system or system level

 - direct or indirect business opportunity for the ARTES Member States’ industry